triplea-game/triplea-game.github.io/user-guide/lobby-rules.md

 if you are found in breach of these rules.

-If you feel an admin has abused players or violated the rules, please PM another admin or post here.
+If you feel an admin has abused players or violated the rules, please PM another admin or post in forums.
 Do not post a thread for flamebait.
 Be professional and take a screenshot and let another admin know what has happened.

 If an admin requests something such as, name changing, language control, etc, we ask that all